<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 2) Further and more deeply differentiate the institution's brand from cross-app schools

-3) Highlight the benefits prospective to which prospective students and their constituents find most valuable/interesting
+3) Highlight the benefits to which prospective students and their constituents find most valuable/interesting

 Messaging